jonmmease/wgpu-memory-repro/README.md

 ## Overview
 This is a repro for a memory/resource leak using the metal backend of wgpu 0.19.
 This was not present in version 0.18.

+The example is a hybrid of the [learn-wgpu](https://sotrh.github.io/learn-wgpu/) for [Buffers and Indices](https://sotrh.github.io/learn-wgpu/beginner/tutorial4-buffer/) and [Wgpu without a window](https://sotrh.github.io/learn-wgpu/showcase/windowless/).
+It uses wgpu to render a pentagon and then write it to a PNG file (without opening a window).
+Then the program attempts to perform this action several hundred times in a loop.

+When running on an M1 mac using the metal backend, this worked fine with wgpu 0.18.
+But starting in 0.19.0 (and through 0.19.3) this crashes with the backtrace shown below.

 ## System specs
 These are the specs of the machine that demonstrates this repro: